MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/starter-cards.md

 ## List

 Use this card to showcase a selection of personalized content, curated specifically for your users.
-Highlight what’s most important to them, from articles and videos to courses.
-Users can select any module to explore its content in more depth or open it for a comprehensive view within the app.
+Highlight what’s most important to them, such as articles, videos, or courses.
+Users can select any module to explore its content or open it for a comprehensive view within the app.

 Download the sample here.